imanid-code/homework4/README.md

 ![start](assets/startpage.png)
 The header is designed to seek the attention of the user.
 Once clicked the ```Start Quiz``` button takes users to the 1st of 8 questions.
 This button also starts the 86 second timer.
 The timer goes down by the second unless the user gets it wrong then it skips 8 seconds.

 ![time](assets/timeleft.png)

 The ```High Score``` buttong allows users to see the scores of recent users.
-If you want to challenge yourself and set a goal score before taking the quiz , you can click on the ```High Score ``` button to see what other users have gotten.
+If you want to challenge yourself and set a goal score before taking the quiz , you can click on the ```High Score ``` button to see what other users have scored.

 ![start](assets/startpage.png)